scalehost/scalehost-overlay/README.md

-# Scalehost Gentoo Overlay
+# ScaleHost Gentoo Overlay

-This is a simple overlay for Gentoo with various packages used and/or created by scalehost and/or third parties relating to scalehost.
+This is a simple overlay for Gentoo with various packages used and/or created by ScaleHost and/or third parties relating to ScaleHost.

 ## Install